Nepal Trekking - What to Pack

 Your bag size will very much depend upon your trekking itinerary.
 If you are trekking with a tour operator like Kandoo, porters will carry most of your gear.
 If this is the case then we would suggest taking an 80L duffle bag.
 The best duffle bags are waterproof and made from a laminate material.
-Your bag will need strong and durable zippers that can also be locked - please make sure to bring a small lock to secure your bag.
+Your bag will need strong and durable zippers that can also be locked.
+Make sure you bring a small lock to secure your bag.
 Also look out for easy-to-access shoulder and hand straps.

 Nepal packing list - Sleeping accessories

 A warm sleeping bag is critical.
 As we have already noted, nights in Nepal, particularly the mountain regions, can get extremely cold!
-We strongly suggest a duck or goose down sleeping bag, however, they are quite pricy and if you would like to save money there is the option of a synthetic.
-If you do go for synthetic then please make sure that it warmth rating of at least -10 degree C. The best sleeping bags are mummy shaped with an insulated hood and that fits the contours of your body.
+We strongly suggest a duck or goose down sleeping bag, however, they are quite pricey and if you would like to save money there is the option of a synthetic sleeping bag.
+If you do go for synthetic then please make sure that it has a warmth rating of at least -10 degree C. The best sleeping bags are mummy shaped with an insulated hood and that fits the contours of your body.
 We would also suggest buying a sleeping bag with a two-way zipper for greater insulation.
 Here are some brilliant mummy shaped sleeping bags.
 We personally suggest Highlander, Coleman and Mountain Hardwear.

 If you decide to rent a sleeping bag, Kandoo can organise this for you before your trek.